John Quincy Adams

-John Quincy Adams (/ˈkwɪnzi/; July 11, 1767 – February 23, 1848) was an American politician, diplomat, lawyer, and diarist who served as the sixth president of the United States, from 1825 to 1829.
-He previously served as the eighth United States Secretary of State from 1817 to 1825.
-During his long diplomatic and political career, Adams also served as an ambassador, and as a member of the United States Congress representing Massachusetts in both chambers.
-He was the eldest son of John Adams, who served as the second president of the United States from 1797 to 1801, and First Lady Abigail Adams.
-Initially a Federalist like his father, he won election to the presidency as a member of the Democratic-Republican Party, and in the mid-1830s became affiliated with the Whig Party.
+John Quincy Adams (/ˈkwɪnzi/; July 11, 1767 – February 23, 1848) was the sixth president of the United States, serving from 1825 to 1829.
+He previously served as the eighth United States secretary of state from 1817 to 1825.
+During his long diplomatic and political career, Adams served as an ambassador and also as a member of the United States Congress representing Massachusetts in both chambers.
+He was the eldest son of John Adams, the second president, and First Lady Abigail Adams.
+Initially a Federalist like his father, he won election to the presidency as a member of the Democratic-Republican Party, and later, in the mid-1830s, became affiliated with the Whig Party.

 Born in Braintree, Massachusetts, Adams spent much of his youth in Europe, where his father served as a diplomat.
 After returning to the United States, Adams established a successful legal practice in Boston.
 In 1794, President George Washington appointed Adams as the U.S. ambassador to the Netherlands, and Adams would serve in high-ranking diplomatic posts until 1801, when Thomas Jefferson took office as president.
 Federalist leaders in Massachusetts arranged for Adams's election to the United States Senate in 1802, but Adams broke with the Federalist Party over foreign policy and was denied re-election.
 In 1809, President James Madison, a member of the Democratic-Republican Party, appointed Adams as the U.S. ambassador to Russia.
 Multilingual, Adams held diplomatic posts for the duration of Madison's presidency, and he served as part of the American delegation that negotiated an end to the War of 1812.
-In 1817, President James Monroe selected Adams as his Secretary of State.
-In that role, Adams negotiated the Adams–Onís Treaty, which provided for the American acquisition of Florida.
+In 1817, President James Monroe selected Adams as his secretary of state.
+In that role, Adams negotiated the Adams–Onís Treaty in 1819, which transferred Florida to the United States, delineated the Sabine–Red–Arkansas–42nd parallel boundary, and formalized the U.S. renunciation of claims to Texas.
 He also helped formulate the Monroe Doctrine, which became a key tenet of U.S. foreign policy.
 In 1818, Adams was elected a member of the American Philosophical Society in Philadelphia.